WWREB SOP 4.5

 - describing what is being done to correct the deviation or prevent a re-occurrence.

-Upon receipt of the protocol deviation report the THREB Chair, or designate, will review the report and submit it to the full THREB if appropriate.
+Upon receipt of the protocol deviation report the WWREB Chair, or designate, will review the report and submit it to the full WWREB if appropriate.

-The Investigator may implement a deviation from, or a change of, the protocol to eliminate an immediate hazard(s) to subjects without prior THREB approval.
-However, as soon as possible, the implemented deviation or change, the reasons for it, and, if appropriate, the proposed protocol amendment(s) must be submitted to the THREB for review.
+The Investigator may implement a deviation form, or a change of, the protocol to eliminate an immediate hazard(s) to subjects without prior WWREB approval.
+However, as soon as possible, the implemented deviation or change, the reasons for it, and, if appropriate, the proposed protocol amendment(s) must be submitted to the WWREB for review.